Yield Calibration & Cleaning

 circle-info

 To address areas lacking logged Yield Data and achieve completeness of the Yield Map, consider utilizing the GeoPard Synthetic Yield Map approach.
-This method effectively restores missing data, ensuring a comprehensive yield analysis.
-Learn more about this technique HERE.
+This method restores missing data for a complete yield analysis.
+Learn more here.

 Multiple Harvesters Working Together